anorga/weather-app/README.md

 Weather application that displays daily forecast in cities of choice.

-This Single Page Application was built using React with TypeScript, Bootstrap, and Open Weather API.
+This Single Page Application was built using React with TypeScript, Bootstrap, and the Open Weather API.

 ## Available Scripts